Skip to main content

 • Graceful degradation — the embed always sends, even with partial data

-• Dedup awareness — checks existing reminders before scheduling new ones
+• Duplicate prevention — checks existing reminders before scheduling new ones

 • Cap overwhelm — limits “needs a deadline” suggestions to 2-3 items